augmentedstartups/Ani_eyesGPT/README.md

 ## Future Integration with LLMs

-This project is designed to eventually connect with Large Language Models to create more interactive and responsive eye animations based on conversation or other inputs.
+This project is designed to connect with Large Language Models to create more interactive and responsive eye animations based on conversation or other inputs.
+The goal is to have the eyes express emotions and reactions that align with the context of interactions, similar to how Pixar characters and Cosmo robots convey personality through their eye movements and expressions.

 ## Credits

+- Inspired by Pixar character animations and Cosmo robot expressions
 - Original Arduino library by [FluxGarage](https://github.com/FluxGarage/RoboEyes)
-- Python implementation created as a standalone version
+- Python implementation created as a standalone version with plans for LLM integration